orb-lang/helm/doc/md/helm/modeselektor.md

    -- Load initial raga.
 Need to process yielded messages from `onShift` modeS :task() :_pushMode(initial_raga)

-   -- hackish: we check the historian for a deque of lines to load and if -- we have it, we just eval them into existence. if modeS.hist.reloads then
+   -- hackish: we seem to be keeping away from checking bridge.args -- directly here, but I can't see how to distinguish interactive and -- non-interactive restart otherwise.
+In the non-interactive case, -- we just eval them into existence. if bridge.args.restart then
       modeS:rerun(modeS.hist.reloads)
       --modeS.hist.reloads = nil
    end